 Ah, the Stinking Rose!
 Sources differ on the exact origins of this common name for garlic (Allium sativum), a member of the onion (Alliaceae) family.
 Perhaps it was the pretty allium flower that provided the moniker.
 Or maybe it was the French physician and author, Henri Leclerc, who, around 1918, translated the Greek name, scorodon, to skaion rodon, then to Rose puate (stinking rose).
 Either way, the endearing name for the pungent garlic bulb lingers, much like its aroma.

 Garlic has been used throughout the world as food, medicine, in ritual, and at one time, in commerce.
 It is noted as far back as King Tut's era, that 15 pounds of it would (most unfortunately) purchase a slave.
-Hippocrates prescribed it for lung disorders, poor digestion, fatigue, and parasites.
+Hippocrates prescribed it for lung discomforts, poor digestion, fatigue, and microbial issues.
 In medieval times, it was thought to ward off the plague.
-In India and China, it was indicated for toothache, respiratory problems, constipation, parasites, bites, and gynecological diseases; it was even eaten as an aphrodisiac.
-The Middle East and Asia employed garlic in the treatment of bronchitis, hypertension, tuberculosis, digestive problems, and parasites.
+In India and China, it was indicated for dental discomforts, respiratory function, digestive complaints, bites, and sexual health; it was even eaten as an aphrodisiac.
 Many cultures still consider it a preventive food/herb to ward off everything.
-Among the modern herbal uses of the infused oil of garlic is for the treatment of earaches.

 Is garlic a food, a drug, or a dietary supplement?
 Depending on the claims one makes about it, it could fit all three categories.
 In the herb industry, it is among the most studied of any plant medicine.
-PubMed research (there are over 9,000 articles on garlic) lists substantiation for the following effects: antibacterial, antimicrobial, antifungal, antiviral, antiparasitic, antihypertensive, antiatheroscerotic, antithrombotic, anti-inflammatory, immunomodulatory, and anticancer; interestingly, this supports many of the traditional uses.
-The rich antioxidants found in garlic help reduce free radical damage that harms healthy cells and promotes disease.
-Research also shows substantiation for regulating heart disease, cholesterol, and blood sugar, to name a few.
+The constituents found in garlic are free radical scavengers and help protect our bodies from oxidative stress.

 Cardiovascular patients show positive results with eating only one clove of garlic per day.
 The most abundant and therapeutic constituent of garlic is allicin.
-Garlic also contains multiple sulfur compounds which reportedly retard tumor proliferation.
-Among these is alliin (which increases during storage of garlic bulbs), a well-studied sulfur constituent that affects angiogenesis - the formation of blood vessels that promote cancer tumors.
-Suppression of nitrosamine formation occurs with garlic consumption; this appears to be among the likely mechanisms by which garlic mediates cancer.
+Garlic also contains multiple sulfur compounds which aid in over wellness.
+Among these is alliin (which increases during storage of garlic bulbs), a well-studied sulfur constituent that support a healthy vascular system.

 Today, hundreds of varieties of garlic are in cultivation world-wide, and bred for various climates.
 Garlic is closely related to onions, leeks and shallots, which all share similar, though less potent, health benefits.